Entanglement, loss, and quantumness: When balanced beam splitters are best

+A convex sum of concave functions and an infimum over concave functions are both concave themselves, thus $\tilde{E}(\omega_T(\rho_1))$ is concave in $T$.
+In fact, the same argument proves that $\tilde{E}$ inherits from $E$ any property preserved by convex sums and infimums, including symmetry about $\trans = 1/2$ and monotonicity.
+To successfully apply this argument, the property must hold for every initially pure state because the infimum scans over all pure state decompositions.

+\textit{Suboptimality for other monotones}---It is tempting to extrapolate from our results and conclude that balanced beam splitters are optimal according to all entanglement monotones.
+Since we have shown balanced is best for R\'enyi entropies of order $\alpha \in \{0, 1, 2\}$ and infinitesimal $\alpha$, it is natural to wonder whether balanced is best for all R\'enyi orders, especially considering how cherished entropy inequalities are throughout information theory~\cite{Shannon1948,Lindblad,BialynickiBirulaMycielski1975,ColesEUR,Hertz_2019,Rioul2011}.

+We conjecture that balanced is best when interpolating to $\alpha \in [0, 2]$. \sugg{Of particular note is $\alpha = 1/2$, which corresponds to the log-negativity of entanglement (and the ``robustness of entanglement'' \cite{VidalTarrach1999}) when the input state is pure: $\parallel|\Psi_T\rangle\langle\Psi_T|^{\top_2}\parallel_1=\tr[\rho_T^{1/2}]^2$~\cite{VidalWerner2002,Calabreseetal2012}.
+Negativity-based measures enjoy computational tractability and can serve as an accurate proxy for more operationally meaningful measures like the the number of singlets one requires to make a given entangled state with restricted (``positive partial transpose'') operations~\cite{Audenaertetal2003,Horodeckietal2009}.
+Its connection to R\'enyi entropy immediately shows it achieves a local optimum at $\trans = 1/2$ but, as with the other $\alpha \in (0, 1) \cup (1, 2)$, the global optimality at $\trans = 1/2$ remains conjectural.}

+On the other hand, balanced is not always best when extrapolating to $\alpha > 2$.
 Take the Fock state $|\psi\rangle=|6\rangle$ subject to loss.
-We plot in Fig.~\ref{fig:Renyi} its R\'enyi entropy versus $\trans$ for various values of $\alpha$, from which it is clear that higher-order entropies need not be concave nor monotonic on either side of $\trans\!=\!1/2$ nor maximized at balanced beam splitters; related monotones like $\tr[\rho_\trans^{12}]$, which are concave in Schmidt coefficients, are also not optimized at $\trans\!=\!1/2$.
-This reinforces that a unique calculation is required for each entanglement monotone and displays peculiarities of R\'enyi entropies with $\alpha>2$. \end{proof}
+We plot in Fig.~\ref{fig:Renyi} its R\'enyi entropy versus $\trans$ for various values of $\alpha$, from which it is clear that higher-order entropies need not be concave nor maximized by balanced beam splitters.
+In fact, as soon as $\alpha > 2$, there are states for which $H_\alpha$ is not concave in $T$.
+In particular, for every $\alpha > 2$, there is a $T > 0$ at which $\partial^2 H_\alpha(\mathcal{E}_\trans[|1\rangle \langle1|])/\partial \trans^2$ changes sign~\cite{HillionJohnson2017}.
+Despite the loss of concavity when $\alpha > 2$, there are higher orders for which the entropy of Fock states is still optimized at $\trans \!=\!
+1/2$.
+The value of $\alpha$ for which entanglement is no longer optimized at $\trans\!=\!1/2$ tends to be close to the Fock-state number but it can be both above or below that number; see~\cite{supp} for a list of values.

+The suboptimality of balanced beam splitters for higher order R\'enyi entropies is not merely a mathematical curiosity.
+The limit $\alpha \rightarrow \infty$ yields the min-entropy, which is the ultimate figure of merit for classical and quantum random number generation~\cite{Nisan1996,Konig2009,Ma2016}, so there is an operationally useful entanglement monotone for which balanced is not always best.
+Higher order R\'enyi entropies also appear in the replica trick~\cite{Holzheyetal1994,Headrick2010} used in quantum gravity and statistical physics that finds a series of R\'enyi entropies for integer-valued $\alpha\geq 2$ and applies an analytic continuation to find the von Neumann entropy.
+Somehow the peculiarities of higher-order entropies~\cite{BenBassatRaviv1978,KimSanders2010,Kwonetal2020} conspire to make the von Neumann entropy concave in loss.
+This reinforces that a specialized calculation is required for each entanglement monotone.